Getting Started As An NFT Artist On Tezos Using Hicetnunc

 In order to setup a Temple Wallet, visit the Temple website here.
 Once on the website simply click to install:

-The Temple wallet is available on the Google Chrome, Mozilla Firefox and Brave browsers:
+The Temple wallet is available on the Google Chrome, Mozilla Firefox, Brave, Opera, Microsoft Edge, Yandex Browser and Vivaldi browsers:

 In our example, we will choose the Google Chrome option.
 This then takes you onto the Chrome Web Store, where you will be able to add the Temple Wallet extension to your browser.
 If you are familiar with Metamask on Ethereum, then you will find that the Temple wallet functions in a very similar way.